kubeflow/kubeflow/kfctl/README.md

   Calls KsService.Apply //RELEVANT
 ```

-Note: Where there is a RELEVENT comment indicates where we need to insert a shared Interface that kfctl can use.
+- Note: Where there is a RELEVENT comment indicates where we need to insert a shared Interface that kfctl can use.
-Note: kApp refers to the ksonnet interface.
+- Note: kApp refers to the ksonnet interface.

 ## Proposed Design

-### 1. Move the common interface and types to a pkg directory under bootstrap so that can be easily built and used by kfctl.
+### 1. Move the common interface and types required for the library to a pkg directory under bootstrap
+       This will allow the library to be easily built and used by kfctl.

-### 2. Create a KfApi object under pkg that wraps ksonnet calls
+### 2. Create a KfApi object in the library that wraps ksonnet calls
     - Load
     - RunEnvSet
     - RunInit